imagineLife/big-site/content/docker/why-containers.md

 # Virtualizing Servers
 ## Servers Here, Server There, Servers Everywhere
 As a "full-stack" (_how "full" is the stack, really?!_) developer, working with servers is constant, dynamic, and complex.
 Systems are complex: maybe 1 "service" sends emails, while another stores user-application data, and maybe another stores user authentication data.
 Maaybe another one or two are "cache" layers between apis and data stores.

+## We Code In Environments
+This might feel overly simplistic, but our "environment" matters.
+What makes up my environment?
+- I use a mac laptop
+  - it has an amount of ram, hard-drive, and CPU (_hardware resources_)
+  - it runs an operating system
+- I use a version of node, with api's that work in this version that may become outdated new versions and may not be present in older versions
+- I make apis that connect to a database, which introduces networking, `localhost`, permissions, db users & passwords, etc.

+**Other people will have different environments**: different machines, different versions of node, different databases to connect to.
+**Work environments can be significantly different**: security matters more, scale is different, hardware and OS details are probably different, etc.

+## We Can Minimize Code Changes due to Environment Changes
+Environment variables in application code can help encapsulate environment-specific details: database connection parameters. etc.
+Containers have become a common way to abstract _even more_ than application code: hardware limits, OS versions, server names, networking, resource versions (db's, coding language, etc), and more.

 ## Virtual Machines
 Virtual Machines (_vms_) are a type of software that emulates hardware and the OS: CPU, RAM, Disk, Networking, etc.